 35. Find Zip Codes for Places

-You can easily find the zip code for any area or city on Google search by using keywords like ‘princetown, new york zip code‘ or ‘connaught place zip code‘.
+You can easily find the zip code for any area or city on Google search using keywords like ‘princetown, new york zip code‘ or ‘connaught place zip code‘.

 36. Find Your IP Address